Graduate Programs in Physical Education

 Graduate Certificate in Physical Education

-Earning a graduate certificate in P.E. is a good way to prepare for a career as a physical education teacher in elementary, middle or secondary school.
+Earning a graduate certificate in P.E. is a good way to prepare for a career as a physical education teacher in elementary, middle, or secondary school.
 Students in these programs follow curricula designed to prepare them for teaching licensure exams.
-Skills taught usually include coaching techniques, methods for teaching children and curriculum development.
+Skills taught usually include coaching techniques, methods for teaching children, and curriculum development.

 The minimum required qualification to enter most graduate certificate programs in physical education is a bachelor's degree from an accredited college or university.
 Some certificate programs accept graduates of any major while others require that students have a bachelor's degree in physical education or a similar discipline.
+Some course topics covered in the program include:

 - Professional issues in physical education

-- Coaching technique and methods
+- Coaching techniques and methods

 - Child development K-12